King County Medic One employment

 Applicants must have a minimum of 3 years of experience (by the last day that written test scores will be accepted) as an EMT or Paramedic working in a pre-hospital EMS system.
 At least twelve consecutive months of that experience must be with one employer.

-The first step in the hiring process is taking the Public Safety Testing written tests.
+It is not too soon to take the Public Safety Testing written tests for next year’s hiring cycle, as your scores are good for one year.
 Please see their website for more details and follow the links for "Firefighter" jobs in Washington and click on "King County Medic One".

 The successful candidate